nemonik/hands-on-DevOps-gen2/README.md

 5. In the `NEW` column select `Add New bulk` icon that looks like a list and when the page updates cut-and-paste the lines below into the text box and click `SAVE`.

    ```
-   Create the project’s backlog
+   Create the project's backlog
    Create the project in GitLab
-   Setup your project
+   Setup the project
    Author the application
    Align source code with Go coding standards
-   Lint the code
+   Lint your code
    Build the application
    Run your application
    Author the unit tests
-   Write the Makefile
+   Automate the build (i.e., write the Makefile)
    Author Drone-based Continuous Integration
    ```